tamunoWoks/Business_Intelligence_with_PowerBI/Part1d.md

 Where you store your data makes a difference when dealing with data refresh.
 Consider the frequency of data updates when selecting the data storage location.
 When the data is on your local desktop, you’ll generally find better performance, even with large datasets.
 With shared data accessible over the Internet, you are reliant on network connectivity and other users accessing the data source.
 Data stored on the desktop is managed by one person — you.

+You don’t always have to store the data directly in Power BI Desktop.
+You can always use Desktop to query and load data from external sources.
+If you prefer to extend your data model with calculated measures or a specific relationship, consider importing the Power BI Desktop file into a Power BI Online site for easier manipulation.

+Databases are a bit different from files because you connect to a live data source — sources requiring an Internet connection which are made available to either a small subset of users or to many users for consumption.
+This is especially true when the database is available “as a service,” such as Azure SQL Database, Azure Cosmos DB, Azure Synapse Analytics, or Azure HDInsight.
+Because the data is live, all that a data professional must do is appropriately model the data first.
+Once satisfied with the intended model, the user can explore the data, manipulate the data, and create data visualizations.

+If you want to explore a plethora of data sources beyond those offered by Microsoft, including open source and third-party options, you need to utilize Power BI Desktop.
+Online Services offers a narrow range of options, whereas Desktop offers over 100 options for you to choose from.

+When it comes to data ingestion, “dataset” and “data source” are treated the same, even though they’re actually just distant relatives that support the same mission.
+You create a dataset in Power BI whenever you use the Get Data feature.
+It’s what allows you to connect and import data, including from live data sources.

+A dataset stores all the details about the data source and its security credentials.
+A data source is where all the data stored in the dataset is derived, which can be a proprietary application data source, a relational database, or a stand-alone file storage alternative such as a hard drive or file share.